UniMath/agda-unimath/src/literature/100-theorems.lagda.md

 **Note:** The formalization of the Cantor-Schröder-Bernstein theorem in agda-unimath is a generalization of the statement to all types, i.e., it is not restricted to sets.
-This generalization is originally due to Martin-Escardó, hence we refer to the generalization as the Cantor-Schröder-Bernstein-Escardó theorem.
+This generalization is originally due to Martín Escardó, hence we refer to the generalization as the Cantor-Schröder-Bernstein-Escardó theorem.